jlorencao/Compito-Unity-ITS/README.md

 # Compito-Unity-ITS
-An 2D Game Project for the Unity Game Lab on ITS.
+A 2D Game Project for the Unity Game Lab on ITS.

 # Technologies Used
 Unity Version 2021.3.26f1